 Finally Cracked the Code for Networking

 It still took years before I could find ease with things like networking and self-promotion.
 I avoided self-employment because of it, despite my entrepreneurial ideas dying to get out.
-And now, years later, I am self-employed, loving it, and I love the networking part.
+And now, years later, I am self-employed, loving it, and I enjoy the networking part (when I do it my way).

 As I like to say, networking is just a fancy word for making friends.
-Shouldn’t that be fun?!
 That perspective is one of the keys I share with clients and workshop attendees.

 I actually studied how I made this transition to more ease with networking, and I love spreading the word about the steps, because, what a RELIEF!
 It doesn’t have to be so hard.
 I promise.

-Turns out I found a way to boil down the solution to networking into a brief workshop.
+Turns out I found a way to boil down the solution to networking into a brief workshop (and I still want to make it into an online course).
 People that attend are getting it and feeling the shift.
 Some go on to get coaching for more ways of finding their voice, and I love seeing them expand on that process.
-I can’t tell you how gratifying this journey is for me.
+It’s very gratifying for me.

 So you can see why I keep helping anyone who wants to find their voice.
 I feel so grateful.
 Thank you Universe!!
 Thank you to all my workshop attendees and clients who allow me to live my calling.